SettleMint

 Fireblocks integration

-Fireblocks provides MPC custody with vault accounts through vault accounts.
-Switching between DFNS and Fireblocks requires only configuration changes.
+Fireblocks provides MPC custody through vault accounts.
+Switching between DFNS and Fireblocks keeps DALP signing requests consistent, while provider-specific approval and wallet behavior remains behind the signer adapter.

 • Vault model: Keys organized into vault accounts, each containing one or more asset wallets.
 DALP supports creating, listing, and managing vaults.

-• Transaction signing: All signing happens through Fireblocks MPC -- no single private key ever exists.
-Supports message signing, transaction signing with fee estimation, and typed data signing.
+• Transaction signing: All signing happens through Fireblocks MPC.
+No single private key ever exists.
+Fireblocks supports message signing, transaction signing with fee estimation, and typed data signing.

 Comparing custody providers